cfpb/source-code-policy/policy.md

-# Making 18F Open Source by Default
+# 18F: An Open Source Team

 **Note:** This is currently a **draft**, **pre-decisional** document.
 It is **not finalized** for 18F.